ppommer/master-thesis/README.md

-# Towards Fairness in NLP: Neural Methods for Flavor Extraction and Bias Mitigation
+# Towards Fairness in NLP: Neural Methods for Flavor Detection and Bias Mitigation

 ## Requirements
 Requirement | Comment